What Is The Piston Fire Starter?

 At first, try using a char cloth in place of tinder fungus until you are experienced in using the fire piston.
 Additionally, in case you are using tinder fungus, you need to scrape a bit of the fungus’ top with your fingernail.
 This will make it easier for heat to light a coal.

 In case you try at first and there is no IMMEDIATE formation of coal, try it again.
 It is possible that the tinder might have been heated to the temperature of ignition at the first time.
 Thus, another hit is most likely to ignite it.
 Note that the air needs to heat the tinder to more than 700 degrees to make the coal start glowing.

 Humidity will also make it difficult to get the coal to ignite.
 Therefore, on damp days, you may need two to three hits to make the coal form.

 - Prepare First: Before you use the fire piston, make sure that you have your tinder bundle at the ready.
 You must be able to transfer the ember immediately to more tinder.

-- Use full strokes: Begin with the plunger at the farthest end of the compression chamber.
+- Use Full Strokes: Begin with the plunger at the farthest end of the compression chamber.
 The gasket needs to be started just into the chamber.
 The purpose is to allow a larger air volume to be compressed.
 This results in greater temperatures and improved ignition.

 - Compress Fast: The plunger should be hit forcefully and quickly to enable it to compress all the air inside the chamber into an extremely small area and in a short time.

-- Make use of good tinder like char cloth.
+- Tinder: Make use of good tinder like char cloth.
 This is even more important when you are learning how to use the fire piston.

-The fire piston is an important device for outdoor survival.
+The piston fire starter is an important device for outdoor survival.
 Learning how operate a fire piston will help you easily make a fire when you are either camping for fun or are stranded in the wilderness.
 And properly knowing how to operate this tool could literally mean the difference between life and death.